asu-ke-web-services/wordpress-news-kiosk-plugin/README.md

 `[kiosk-logo path='http:://www.example.com/image.png']`

-Displays a logo fecth from the given path.
+Displays a logo by fetching from the given path.

 Attributes Description: